blstuart/eniac-simulator/README.md

 This is a pulse-level simulator of the ENIAC.
-The current state of the simulator covers all of the functionality as originally constructed at the University of Penssylvania.
+The current state of the simulator covers all of the functionality as originally constructed at the University of Pennsylvania.
 Future plans include implementing the enhancements that were made at the Ballistics Research Lab during its operational life.